Travel to Cinque Terre

 How to hike through Cinque Terre?

-Be prepared to start early in the day.
-Keep in mind, that to avoid the biggest crowds, 7 am is not a bad time to leave.
-Everyone wants to walk the Via dell´Amore (the trail is closed until 2023), but try to avoid the so-called Sentiero Azzura because it is usually super crowded.
-There is a maze of trails criss-crossing the National Park, so plenty of choice.
-With the hiking map you can go anywhere and even participate in organized hikes with guides.
-The schedule for these hikes is announced on the park's website.
-First, buy a Trekking Card online (the Cinque Terre card).
-The website is in Italian and English, but the version in Italian gets updated more often in my experience.
-This is the website which tells you about the organized (free) hikes.
-For less experienced hikers, such as small children or people that cannot walk that far, there are still plenty of opportunities to visit the five villages, at least 4 of the 5.
-Most villages are easy to get to, Corniglia is perhaps the exception.
-There are plenty convenient means of transportation such as train, bus and ferry services.
-The ferry between the villages runs about every hour on a normal schedule with a two-hour break at lunch.
-The path around Riomaggiore.consists of quite a few steep stairs, which you will see immediately when you get off the train.
-If you turn right, however, you will come into a tunnel that will take you to the 'main street' and then you can simply return to the station through the tunnel, this road is completely flat.
-Manarola consists of one street with steep stairs up.
-You do have the option here of going to Vernazza by train or ferry.
-Save the ferry for the way back and prefer to take the train here.
-Vernazza is even smaller than Manarola, you can take the ferry to Monterosso here.
-To the left of the port you can take the tunnel that will take you to the beach and the train station.
+Be prepared to leave early in the morning.
+Remember that 7 a.m. is not a bad time to leave to avoid the biggest crowds.
+Everyone wants to walk the Via dell'Amore (which is closed until 2023), but try to avoid the so-called Sentiero Azzura, which is usually very crowded.
+There is a maze of trails criss-crossing the National Park, so there is plenty of choice.
+With the hiking map you can go anywhere and even take part in organised guided hikes.
+The schedule for these walks is posted on the park's website.
+The first step is to buy a hiking map online (the Cinque Terre map).
+The website is in Italian and English, but in my experience the Italian version is updated more often.
+This is the website that tells you about the organised (free) walks.
+For less experienced walkers, such as young children or people who cannot walk that far, there are still plenty of opportunities to visit the five villages, at least 4 of the 5.
+Most villages are easy to get to, Corniglia being perhaps the exception.
+There are plenty of convenient transport options including train, bus and ferry services.
+The ferry between the villages runs about every hour on a regular schedule, with a two-hour lunch break.
+The road around Riomaggiore consists of a series of steep steps, which you will see as soon as you get off the train.
+However, if you turn right you will come to a tunnel that will take you to the 'main road' and then you can simply return to the station through the tunnel, this road is completely flat.
+Manarola is a single street with a steep flight of steps.
+Here you have the option of taking the train or the ferry to Vernazza.
+Save the ferry for the return journey and take the train here.
+Vernazza is even smaller than Manarola, you can take the ferry from here to Monterosso.
+To the left of the harbour you can take the tunnel that will take you to the beach and the railway station.

-The train is of course the best way to visit Cinque Terre, but it is not always easy.
-They can be very full, it is difficult to get on and off the train and confusing to understand which station you have arrived at.
-The travel time between Riomaggiore and Manarola and the other villages takes only a few minutes.
-You already have to be ready to get off when you get on, which doesn't make the chaos at the doors any less.For older people or if you are traveling with children, this is not really a relaxing experience.
-If you decide to travel by train try to plan as early in the day or as late in the afternoon as possible.
-Click here for more information about the train.
+The train is obviously the best way to visit the Cinque Terre, but it is not always easy.
+They can be very crowded, it is difficult to get on and off and it is confusing to know which station you have arrived at.
+The journey between Riomaggiore and Manarola and the other villages takes only a few minutes.
+You have to be ready to get off when you get on, which doesn't make the chaos at the doors any less of an experience for the elderly or those travelling with children.
+If you decide to travel by train, try to plan as early in the day or as late in the afternoon as possible.
+Click here for more information on the train.

 How to visit Cinque Terre by boat